 The crosswalks provide a more efficient and effective means for community colleges to work with DOL Registered Apprenticeships in providing college credit or continuing education units once an individual completes the apprenticeship program.
 The crosswalks also aid the development of memorandums of understanding between community colleges and DOL Registered Apprenticeships.

 In November 2016 Texas received a $1.3 million grant from the U.S. Department of Labor to expand apprenticeship programs in the state.
 TWC branded this initiative as ApprenticeshipTexas and created an outreach campaign to expand registered apprenticeships by engaging workforce partners and industry to both traditional and non-traditional occupations.
 In May 2018 Texas received an additional $1.5 million to further its efforts statewide.
 This grant opportunity continues to support the development of both new registered apprenticeship training programs as well as increasing the number of apprentices in Texas.

+Spotlight: Apprenticeships in Nontraditional Workplaces

+FY18 saw Registered Apprenticeship training model expand to the healthcare industry with the signing of St. David’s Healthcare Registered Nurse – Residency program which is targeted to train over 300 new nurses over the next 12 months.
+Texas also saw the very first Drone Registered Apprenticeship program with the signing of RMS Aerospace – Drone and Operating System, the nation’s first integrated drone education program with the mission of creating professional commercial unmanned aerial systems operators.
+During the 2018 Apprenticeship Conference, Project Quest signed their Department of Labor standards to become the first cybersecurity software development apprenticeship program in Texas.

 Jobs and Education for Texans Grant Program